JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ![julia logo and circles](../assets/figures/julia-logo.png)

-There are various options for `julialogo()` to control coloring ans positioning.
+There are various options for `julialogo()` to control coloring and positioning.

 The four standard Julia colors are available as RGB tuples as `Luxor.julia_blue`, `Luxor.julia_green`, `Luxor.julia_purple`,  `Luxor.julia_red`: